dimaslanjaka/static-blog-generator/source/_posts/2017/12/js-javascript-function-remove-slash.md

 photos:
   - https://res.cloudinary.com/dimaslanjaka/image/fetch/https://thumbs.dreamstime.com/z/javascript-flat-illustration-abstract-design-development-concepts-elements-mobile-web-applications-50893845.jpg
 description: All I needed was to expel every single forward slice in a string utilizing Javascript.
-excerpt: All I needed was to expel every single forward slice in a string utilizing Javascript.
 ---